 • The ability to manage a small group of children with complex social communication needs.

 • The ability to promote positive behaviour in a nurturing environment is essential.

 • Qualifications preferred include GCSE, CACHE Diploma Level 3 in Child Development or equivalent qualification.

-If you wish to apply for the post, please download the application form from the website and email your completed application form detailing how you meet the requirements of the person specification along with the recruitment activity (on the last page of the advert) to the recruitment team by the closing date.
+If you wish to apply for the post, please download the application form from the website and email your completed application form detailing how you meet the requirements of the person specification along with the recruitment activity (on the last page of the advert) by the closing date.

-This role is subject to the relevant Safeguarding checks, which will include an Enhanced DBS check and right to work in the UK checks.
-This role does not meet the requirements for sponsored work permits.
+This role is subject to the relevant Safeguarding checks, which will include an Enhanced DBS check, the disclosure of criminal records and vetting checks.

 Blossom House Christopher House is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all staff and volunteers to share this commitment.We particularly welcome applications from under represented groups including ethnicity, gender, transgender, age, disability, sexual orientation or religion.